seL4/seL4-CAmkES-L4v-dockerfiles/README.md

 ## Security
 Running Docker on your machine has its own security risks which you should be aware of.
+Be sure to read the Docker documentation.

 Of particular note in this case, your UID and GID are being baked into an image that exists for the lifetime of your session.
 Any other user on the host who is part of the docker group could spawn a seperate container of this image, and hence have read and write access to your files.

 Use at your own risk.